-The aggregate notional amount of the System's derivative products, most of which consisted of interest rate swaps, increased \$6.672 billion to \$73.709 billion at March 31, 2022, as compared with \$67.037 billion at December 31, 2021.
+The aggregate notional amount of the System's derivative products, most of which consisted of interest rate swaps, increased \$27.613 billion to \$94.650 billion at September 30, 2022, as compared with \$67.037 billion at December 31, 2021.
+The increase was largely due to a hedging strategy to convert fixed rate bonds and discount notes to floating rates, which were at economically attractive levels, and as part of the System's LIBOR transition strategy.
 The aggregate notional amount of these instruments, which is not included in the Condensed Combined Statement of Condition, is indicative of the System's activities in derivative financial instruments, but is not an indicator of the level of credit risk associated with these instruments.
 The exposure to credit risk is a small fraction of the aggregate notional amount.

-As of March 31, 2022, the System had put option contracts with a total notional of 665,000 barrels of oil to protect against a decline in oil prices.
+In addition, the System had put option contracts with a total notional of 290,000 and 688,000 barrels of oil at September 30, 2022 and December 31, 2021 to protect against a decline in oil prices.